-After purchasing a ticket at alaskaair.com, an Alaska Airlines Reservations call center, or airport ticket counter, you will receive an email invitation to enroll in Trip Alerts at the email address provided at the time of purchase.
+After purchasing a ticket at alaskaair.com, our Reservations call center, or the airport ticket counter, you will receive an email invitation to enroll in Trip Alerts at the email address you provided when you bought your ticket.
 Trip Alerts is not available for vacation packages, EasyBiz bookings, or group itineraries.
 Please use our one-time Flight Status Alerts for these types of bookings.

 What is the difference between Trip Alerts and Flight Status Alerts?

-Trip Alerts is an automated alerts program that keeps you informed on last minute changes to your entire trip as well as offers timely reminders about your departure times.
+Trip Alerts is an automated alerts program that keeps you informed of last minute changes to your entire trip as well as offering timely reminders about your departure times.
 Simply enroll once and receive Trip Alerts for all future flights attached to your profile's email address.
-Flight Status Alerts offers the ability to monitor the status of a single flight.
+Whereas, Flight Status Alerts offers the ability to monitor the status of a single flight.